lassegit/react-collapse-simple/README.md

 ```

 Alternatively you can also just copy/paste the component and keep it in your own project.
 The source file is in `src/index.tsx`.

+Component also exposes 2 classes.
+One for the outer div which contains the animation: `react-collapse-simple-wrapper` and for the inner on which the height is measured: `react-collapse-simple-inner` (you might want to make this width: 100%;);